Email Headers and Message Format

 2. Create a hosted form or landing page instead.

-3. Link to that page from one clear button or text link.
+3. Link to the hosted form or landing page from one clear button or text link.

-4. Send a test email and click the link to confirm the form opens correctly.
+4. Send a test email and click the link.
+Confirm that the form opens correctly.

 ### Base64 Image Found

-An HTML checker found an embedded base64 image in the email content.
+An HTML email size checker found an embedded base64 image in the email content.

 1. Upload the image to a reliable HTTPS image host or use your email editor's image upload.